jinwkim/jinwkim.github.io/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 You can publish your website on GitHub using [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
-Once your website is published, you can purchase a domain name and have it redirect.
+Once your website is published, you can purchase a domain name (i.e. [Google Domains](https://domains.google)) and have it redirect to your website.

 For example, you can reach my website through both (1) https://itsjinkim.com and (2) http://jinwkim.github.io